 On the final days the group will be transferred to the Liwonde National Park in Malawi.
 No visit to East Africa is complete without seeing some of the large game species that provide such a draw for tourists.
 The Liwonde National Park is the best national park in Malawi and it will give the group the chance to see many of the charismatic megafauna including elephant, hippo and rhino.
 A day will be spent in the camp and all students will experience a boat based safari and a vehicle safari with experienced local guides.

-Biodiversity has never been more in danger than it is today.
-With human encroachment expanding, the wild areas in which biodiversity is traditionally thought to thrive are diminishing.
+Biodiversity has never been more in danger than it is today with human encroachment expanding and the wild areas in which biodiversity is traditionally thought to thrive, diminishing.
 But what about species that have found a niche outside of these “wild” areas?
 Species that have learnt to live alongside humans in the most unorthodox of places?
-Lilongwe – Malawi’s capital – is small and rural in comparison to many African cities and maintains healthy populations of several carnivores, including hyena.
-So if the predators can survive here, what unstudied biodiversity is supporting them?
+Lilongwe – Malawi’s capital – is small and rural in comparison to many African cities and maintains healthy populations of several carnivores, including spotted hyena and jackal.
+So, if the predators can survive here, what other biodiversity is supporting them?

 Lake Malawi has more species of fish than any other lake in the world, but most are more closely related to other species living in the lake than to species living elsewhere.
-It appears that speciation is happening within the lake, but surprisingly little is known about how this occurred.
-Our lake research centre, The Maru, conducts underwater population and biodiversity surveys of the Lake’s cichlid fish populations, a water quality monitoring programme and a fisheries monitoring programme.
-The goals of each of these programmes are to gather more detailed baseline data sets of cichlid population dynamics in the Lake, its water quality and its fisheries and to assess the extent to which correlations between the three datasets might help explain changes within them.
+It appears that speciation is happening within the lake, but surprisingly little is known about how this occurs.
+Our lake research centre, The Maru, conducts underwater population and biodiversity surveys of the Lake’s cichlid fish populations using a remote-operated vehicle (ROV).
+This underwater camera allows transects to be recorded at depths recreational divers cannot reach, giving a greater insight into how cichlid diversity might change with depth.
+At shallower depths, cichlid surveys are performed by snorkelling, diving and the ROV to compare the accuracy of these three research methods.

 The costs of a school group expedition can be highly variable.
 There is a standard fee paid to Opwall for all expeditions but the location you are flying from, the size of your group, and how you wish to pay all impact the overall cost.